oliviajobradley/oliviajobradley.github.io/content/portfolio/magma-boy-and-hydro-girl.md

 weight = 7
 +++

-For our Software Design Final Project, Maya Sivanandan, Chris Allum, and I wanted to create a game similar to one of our favorite childhood flash games, Fireboy and Watergirl.
+For our Software Design Final Project, My teammates and I made a game similar to one of our favorite childhood flash games, Fireboy and Watergirl.
 <!--more-->
 ![Game Landing Page][1]
 Below is a short description of our game: